CMihai99/fyndro/README.md

 If your problem or idea is not addressed yet,
 [open a new issue](https://github.com/CMihai99/andro/issues/new/choose).

-## Documentation

-We have a separate repository which contains the documentation for Andro, you can visit it [here](https://github.com/CMihai99/andro-docs).

 ## Contributing

 The main purpose of this repository is to continue evolving Andro, making it faster and easier to use.